 Since my husband is in the Army we have to move a lot.
-In such situations, where there are minimum to no resources or vegetables available, these Parathas are a true savior!
+In such situations, where there is minimum to no resources or vegetables available, these Parathas are true saviours!
 These also come in handy while travelling long distances by road or by train.
-They are mess free and easy to eat.
+They are mess-free and easy to eat.
 Not just that, Chur Chur Parathas are extremely delicious and full of energy.

 Previously, I had shared a variety of parathas in my blog.
 Must visit my blog category Roti /Parathas where you will find recipes like:

 - It is very simple to make paratha as only four thing required to make it..

 - Mixing Bowl – To prepare dough, you can use any deep pan or bowl for this.

 - Rolling pin & Rolling Board (chakla-Belan)- To roll the paratha, rolling pin is very important to make roti or parathas or any flatbread.
 For Rolling board you can use any flat and clean surface like marble piece or wooden board.

 - Griddle ( Tawa)- To cook the paratha, I generally use Non stick Griddle to make parathas as i want to use less oil, Though, you can use any available griddle.